PaddlePaddle/Paddle/doc/design/program.md

 A PaddlePaddle program consists of two parts -- the first generates a `ProgramDesc` protobuf message that describes the program, and the second runs this message using a C++ class `Executor`.

-A simple example PaddlePaddel program can be found in [graph.md](./graph.md):
+A simple example PaddlePaddle program can be found in [graph.md](./graph.md):

 ```python
 x = layer.data("images")